Course Delivery - Syllabus

 - Course conduct, i.e., academic and behavioral expectations.

-If you need assistance posting the Detailed Syllabus to your Blackboard course, please send it to email@example.com, who will facilitate posting it for you.
+If you need assistance posting the Detailed Syllabus to your Canvas course, please send it to email@example.com, who will facilitate posting it for you.

 The syllabus template uses the guidelines established by OSU Academic Programs and Curriculum Council.